 Talent is also developed through other efforts such as our Young SABIC Professionals (YSP) and Women's Network (SWN) internal organizations, and through our Global Leadership Challenge program.
 In addition, our career lines help guide employees on their career journey and the SABIC Academy provided extensive training and educational opportunities.

 SABIC Leadership Way

-SABIC has embarked on a "Leadership Way" journey to help achieve our 2025 strategic goals, specifically in relation to talent development and transforming organization and culture.
+We began our SABIC Leadership Way transformation in January 2017 to help achieve our 2025 strategic goals, specifically in relation to talent development and transforming organization and culture.

 The SABIC Leadership Way has four leadership priorities: